 - Let the dough sit for a few minutes to allow the oats to absorb some of the moisture.

 - Mix the sugar and cinnamon together on a plate.

-- Pinch off pieces of dough (about 10 altogether) and form each piece into a ball.
+- Pinch off pieces of dough (10 total) and form each piece into a ball.